Updated on June 21st, 2023

-The Georgia purchase agreement is the go-to document when buying or selling a residential property.
-It is used to submit offers and record data that is specific to the transaction taking place.
-Some of the sale’s elements that should be listed within the form include the purchase price, buyer/seller stipulations, and financing particulars.
-If both parties agree to the terms & conditions laid out within the form, they must then sign the agreement in order to create a legally binding contract.
+The Georgia purchase agreement is the go-to document for buying or selling a residential property.
+It is used to submit offers and record data specific to the property transaction.
+The form includes necessary transaction information such as the purchase price, desired stipulations, and financing details.

 Lead-Based Paint Disclosure (42 U.S. Code § 4852d) – Housing built before the year 1978 requires the seller to present the buyer with documentation concerning the potential hazards related to lead paint.